risor-io/risor/docs/quick-start.md

 # Quick Start

-Here's how to get up and running with Tamarin either as a CLI or as a library.
+Here's how to get up and running with Tamarin as a CLI or as a library.

-If this is your first time trying Tamarin, we recommend starting with the CLI.
+If this is your first time trying Tamarin, we recommend trying the CLI first.

 ## Install using Homebrew

-Install the Tamarin CLI using Homebrew as follows:
+Install the Tamarin v2 CLI using Homebrew as follows:

 ```bash
 brew tap cloudcmds/tamarin